-The College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) via a set of written standards, policies and procedures published by the council.
+The College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) via a set of written standards, policies and procedures published by the council and available at www.acpe-accredit.org.
 Any student has the right to lodge a complaint against the college or the professional program related to those standards, policies and procedures.
 Complaints should be made in writing directly to ACPE.